-The journey began in the Shetland Islands in late May 2016, will pass through Scotland during early June and through England in June and July.
-It should finish in the Scilly Isles around the end of July 2016.
+The journey began in the Shetland Islands in late May 2016, passed through Scotland during early June and through England in June and July.
+It finished, as planned, in the Scilly Isles near the end of July 2016.

 The current technologies of war are crude, dangerous and outdated.
 The world can be kept safe without killing people.
 The military already have devices which will halt and repel an enemy without causing them serious injury.

 Not much of this technology is yet available because the military are spending most of their money on lethal weapons.
 If governments around the world invested just a fraction of those funds on nonlethal technology we’d soon have a range of highly effective devices which would maintain international security without killing anyone.

 We’re now back in Sydney, Australia after 10 months on the road.
 On the way we had a brief interlude in Chiang Mai,